 What Am I?
-A Real-World Definition of Singer Voice Types
+A Microphone Singer's Definition of Voice Types

 New students sometimes ask me to label their voices.
 They want me to tell them if they’re an alto or soprano, for instance.
 Being a dedicated CCM/Popular teacher, I’m reluctant to do that, for reasons I’ll explain.
 But sometimes somebody wants a singer to write down “what [they] are,” so it’s good to have a safe answer.

 The terms alto, soprano, bass, and tenor are choral designations,

 and even in the setting of your choir or acapella group you may become a different voice type if your conductor is short on tenors.

 Those designations, in a decidedly more nuanced way, also apply to classical voice types.
 But none of my students sing classical music.

 The whole “voice type” thing gets a little squishy in CCM/Popular.

 Here’s the thing to remember about singers: they are essentially Bb instruments.
 Generalizations assume exceptions, and it’s generally true that vocal “breaks” (the point where the voice changes from one physiological behavior to another) fall between Bb and B, and between F and F#.
 All genders, all ages, all voice types.
 Interesting, right?